Comparative price levels of consumer goods and services

 Price dispersion for personal transport equipment is not very significant.
 Among all 37 countries, only Denmark and Norway stand out with very high PLIs for this category.
 This is due to high taxation levels on cars in these countries.
-The lowest prices were found in Slovakia for this product group.
+The lowest price level for this product group was found in Slovakia.

 Price dispersion is significantly higher among the other three service categories (transport services, communication as well as restaurants and hotels).
 In general, prices for services tend to show larger differences across countries than prices for goods, due to the higher share of labour input into services and the high dispersion of wages across countries.

 Concerning transport services, Norway shows the highest PLIs among all countries, while the Netherlands reports the highest prices among EU Member States.
 The lowest price level among all countries is observed in Turkey, while Bulgaria is the least expensive EU Member State in this category.

 Among all 37 countries the highest price level for communication can be found in Greece and the lowest in Poland.

 Finally, Iceland stands out with the most expensive restaurants and hotels, while the lowest prices for these services are observed in North Macedonia.
 Among the EU Member States, these positions are taken by Denmark and Bulgaria respectively.

 Figure 2 shows the development over time of the coefficients of variation of the PLI for total household final consumption expenditure for four country groups.
 A decrease of the coefficients of variation is an indication of price convergence.
 Between 2009 and 2019, all four country groups exhibit slight increases in this indicator.
 For all country groups except EA-19 this can be partly explained by the impact of exchange rate fluctuations.